 ”With Element Logic we have an experienced partner at our side, who enables us to react flexibly to market developments in the future.
 Our AutoStore by Element Logic allows for optimal space utilization, increases the efficiency of the picking process and is the ideal system for us and our planned growth”, says Thomas Rolle, Vice President European Operations at TTI, Inc.

 The company is already planning to further expand their system in cooperation with Element Logic.
-Afterwards TTI will have – at least temporarily – the largest AutoStore facility in Germany.
+Afterwards TTI will have – at least temporarily – the world`s largest mezzanine-mounted AutoStore system.

 Robots and humans working in tandem